Conciliatory words hide Putin's anger over Ukraine

 But it spoke volumes to his attitude towards Western support for the new leadership in Ukraine, and contained a veiled warning along the lines of - if you hold talks on rescuing Kiev from bankruptcy without us, Moscow will act.

-Russia looks unlikely to press on with its $15-billion (8 billion-pound) bailout for Ukraine, which has been seen as a reward for Yanukovich's decision to spurn a trade deal with the European Union in favour of closer ties to Moscow, and Ukraine is now looking for funds from the West.
+Russia looks unlikely to press on with its $15-billion bailout for Ukraine, which has been seen as a reward for Yanukovich's decision to spurn a trade deal with the European Union in favor of closer ties to Moscow, and Ukraine is now looking for funds from the West.

 A mission from the International Monetary Fund is due in Kiev next week, and Ukraine's new leadership has said it will meet any conditions.